 J.C., the sweet angelic boy I wrote about last time, lived with us along with his sister for 16 months until they were reunified with their parents.
 During the time we fostered them, J.C. refused to go on the “big boy potty.”
 Try as we might, nothing worked.
-Bribes, sinking cereal, promises of great presents and the potty dance all left him amused, and us …Continue reading →
+Bribes, sinking cereal, promises of great presents and the potty dance all left him amused, and us …Click here to continue reading

 I’ve been asked many times why I chose to foster.
 My answer is simple.
 I didn’t.
 It chose me.